farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 Handling Comments
 ==================

-Comments are handled and state is preserved
+Comments are handled and state is preserved.:

 .. ipython:: python

    # comments are handled
    print(foo)

+The following section attempts to execute faulty code, namely the calling the functions ``ioff()`` and ``ion`` which haven't been defined.

-If you don't see the next code block then the options work.
+If you don't see the next code block then we can surmise that the ``@surpress`` decorator is behaving as expected.:

 .. ipython:: python
    :suppress: